andresudi/simple-chain/README.md

 # Simple Chain Application

-This simple project is to understanding how blockhain works through node js
+This simple project is to understanding how blockchain works with node js
 ## Quick Start

 1. npm install